 - The Church of Santa Maria Assunta has a beautiful majolica dome, visible from many places.
 Inside is an icon of the Black Madonna, painted in the 13th century in Byzantine style.
 Positano has many beautiful villas and palatial buildings and eight defense towers built in the 16th century.

-- The island of Capri can be visited by ferry or on a tour boat.
+- Visit the island of Capri by ferry or on a tour boat.

 - The Grotta la Porta cave where prehistoric remains were found is near Positano.